Desroches Island, Seychelles

 Excellent offshore angling in the Seychelles

 One of the rare Seychelles atolls with excellent bluewater fishing within sight of the island, Desroches offers a fabulous combination of accommodation, activities and the best bluewater fishing in the Indian Ocean.
-What makes this area so rich in fish stock is the 1,300 meter Amirantes Trench, which separates the atolls of Desroches, Poive and St Josephs and brings a constant rich flow of current.
+What makes this area so rich in fish stock is the 1,300m Amirantes Trench, which separates the atolls of Desroches, Poive and St Josephs and brings a constant rich flow of current.

 Luxury island style with modern comforts

-Four Seasons Desroches offers the only accommodation on the island and offers a mixture of bungalows, villas, suites and residences.
+Four Seasons Desroches is the only accommodation on the island and offers a mixture of bungalows, villas, suites and residences.
 All with private pool and beach access, each just yards from the beach and decorated with a subtle mix of island style and modern comfort.

 Desroches Island, only 35 minutes by plane from Mahe